I Was Sent A Manta Ray For My Birthday

 The dhoni did not go too much further, before we saw another manta ray (the same manta?).

 As the day was still early, we thought we could indulge in another snorkel.
 And besides, perhaps this time one of us might get a photo of its underside.
-Together with other information, it would be data another manta-focused NGO could use.
+Together with other information, it would be data that another manta-focused NGO could use.

 In we all went again.